Learnosity/learnosity-sdk-java/README.md

 3.)
 Download the source code and integrate into your project.
 This requires the external libraries which can be found in learnosity-sdk-java/Dist/Light/RequiredJars

+4.)
+To use as a dependency in a maven project see below 'Using with a file based repository'

 ## Test

 In order to check that you've added the required code correctly, you can download src/LearnositySdk/Test and try to run the test file.
 If it runs successfully, all should be fine.